bapike/code_samples/2004-asteroids-c++_opengl_glut/readme.txt

-Assignment 2: Asteroids: Lighting and Motion CSC461-001 Fall 2004 - Dr. Healey
-Brian Pike
+/  Copyright 2004, 2016 Brian Pike
-bapike@unity.ncsu.edu
+|
+|  You may redistribute this work under the terms of the GNU General Public
+|  License as published by the Free Software Foundation, either version 2 of
+\  the License, or any later version.

+This is my final version of a project from a graphics course at North Carolina State University (CSC461-001, Fall 2004, Prof. Healey).

 Description:
-This program draws 3 shaded and lighted asteroids, along with a shaded and lighted spaceship on the screen.
-The spaceship can be controlled with the left and right arrow keys and can use 'x' to move forward.
-The spaceship can also fire its weapon using the 'z' key.
-After a period of time, the bullets disappear.
+This is a rough clone of the game `Asteroids', written in C++ with OpenGL and GLUT.

+It draws a spaceship that can turn, move forward, and fire a particle weapon, along with asteroids that move around the screen, and (eventually) an enemy spaceship.
+Everything has shading and lighting.
+The playing surface is a flat torus, as objects wrap around between the top/bottom and left/right.
+When shot, large asteroids break into smaller asteroids.

+It was written on Linux, then ported to Windows before turning it in.

-The motion of the spaceship is fairly realistic, although turning is exact (i.e., no rotational momentum), and space here has friction.
+The motion of the spaceship is somewhat realistic, although turning is exact (i.e., no rotational momentum), and (for playability) the spaceship experiences friction from space.
 The spaceship is limited to a maximum speed.
 The spaceship also has a very ugly paint job.
 The spaceship cannot shoot constantly;
 there is some delay if you just hold down the button.
 Thus the number of shots is limited by the lifetime of the shots and the rate at which they can be produced.

-To exit, use the popup window that comes up if you click the right mouse button.

-Special Notes:
-There's some code that spits debug messages to the console, mostly from generic keyboard and mouse-handling functions.
-I hope this isn't a problem.

-Compiling:
-By following the directions from: http://www.csc.ncsu.edu/faculty/healey/csc461/assn_1/opengl.pdf to create a project and then importing *.cpp, *.h, one can compile to an executable.
-I didn't include all of the files in the project because I don't know which ones are important or not.
-Besides, if the reason you want the source code is to use MOSS, then it would be better to include only the C++ code.
+The shots disappear after a certain amount of time.

+Note to any students:
+If this assignment is still assigned, then the professor is undoubtedly using some form of cheating detection.
+Use this code as inspiration, but don't copy.

+Controls:
+ 'x' moves forward
+ 'z' fires
+ 'q' quits
+ left arrow key rotates left
+ right arrow key rotates right
+ right clicking brings up a menu to restart or quit

+Known Bugs:
+ - the spaceship can try to respawn too close to an asteroid
+ - the physics is not exact (I think nonphysical behavior was part of the assignment :-/)
+ - something should happen when asteroids collide
+ - when a shot hits an asteroid, the broken pieces of the asteroid should have velocities that are 'fair' (e.g., use elastic collisions)
+ - it should be rewritten to use more modern C++
+ - the performance was adequate, but never very good for something so simple

+Compiling on Windows:
+Install the dependencies.
+Follow the directions from: http://www.csc.ncsu.edu/faculty/healey/csc461/assn_1/opengl.pdf to create a project and then import the *.cpp, *.h files.

+Compiling on Linux:
+Install the dependencies and use 'make'.